frankNowinski/frankNowinski.github.io/_posts/2016-03-18-editing-a-form-asynchronously.md

 })
 {% endhighlight %}

 The new workout values will be sent to the controller action declared in the form where you can now update your database.
 Okay, the database reflects the correct values for this particular workout but if I want these values to appear in the DOM I'll have to write some JavaScript code.
-Since the Ajax `dataType` for a `remote true` request is `script`, the controller action that the form is directed to will implicitly try to render a JavaScript file by the title of that action.
-In this application, rails explicitly rendered `views/workouts/update.js.erb` where I wrote the following JavaScript code:
+Since the Ajax <code>dataType</code> for a <code>remote true</code> request is <code>script</code>, the controller action that the form is directed to will implicitly try to render a JavaScript file by the title of that action.
+In this application, rails explicitly rendered <code>views/workouts/update.js.erb</code> where I wrote the following JavaScript code:

 {% highlight javascript linenos %}
 $(function(){